History of the British Isles: Whig reforms of the 1830s

 The Whig Party recovered its strength and unity by supporting moral reforms, especially the reform of the electoral system, the abolition of slavery and emancipation of the Catholics.
-Catholic emancipation was secured in the Catholic Relief Act of 1829, which removed the most substantial restrictions on Roman Catholics in Great Britain and Ireland.
+Catholic emancipation was secured in the Catholic Relief Act 1829, which removed the most substantial restrictions on Roman Catholics in Great Britain and Ireland.

 The Whigs became champions of Parliamentary reform.
-They made Lord Grey prime minister 1830–1834, and the Reform Act of 1832 became their signature measure.
+They made Lord Grey prime minister 1830–1834, and the Reform Act 1832 became their signature measure.
 It broadened the franchise and ended the system of "rotten borough" and "pocket boroughs" (where elections were controlled by powerful families), and instead redistributed power on the basis of population.
 It added 217,000 voters to an electorate of 435,000 in England and Wales.
 The main effect of the act was to weaken the power of the landed gentry, and enlarge the power of the professional and business middle-class, which now for the first time had a significant voice in Parliament.
 However, the great majority of manual workers, clerks, and farmers did not have enough property to qualify to vote.
 The aristocracy continued to dominate the government, the Army and Royal Navy, and high society.
 After parliamentary investigations demonstrated the horrors of child labour, limited reforms were passed in 1833.

 Chartism emerged after the 1832 Reform Bill failed to give the vote to the working class.
 Activists denounced the "betrayal" of the working classes and the "sacrificing" of their "interests" by the "misconduct" of the government.
 In 1838, Chartists issued the People's Charter demanding manhood suffrage, equal sized election districts, voting by ballots, payment of Members of Parliament (so that poor men could serve), annual Parliaments, and abolition of property requirements.
 The ruling class saw the movement as dangerous, so the Chartists were unable to force serious constitutional debate.
 Historians see Chartism as both a continuation of the 18th century fight against corruption and as a new stage in demands for democracy in an industrial society.
 In 1832 Parliament abolished slavery in the Empire with the Slavery Abolition Act 1833.
 The government purchased the slaves for £20,000,000 (the money went to rich plantation owners who mostly lived in England), and freed the slaves, especially those in the Caribbean sugar islands.